MicroStrategy/embedding-sdk-docs/docs/add-functionality/add-event.md

 ##### Description

-Raised when a graphic in the visualization is selected <br/> <br/>This event is raised only if the visualization supports "use as filter".
+Raised when a graphic in the visualization is selected.
+This event is raised only if the visualization supports "use as filter".

 ##### Data